oznogon/cc-srd5/README.md

 - A: Regardless of whether I like the publisher or these rules, this system is popular enough to be responsible for growing a hobby I've loved for decades to an extent I hardly could have ever imagined.
 The people I've played it with are poorly served by the corporation that owns it.

-  Regardless of the still questionable, market-driven motives that led the first-party publisher relicensing this content to a truly open license, their action provides an opportunity to make these rules more accessible, expand this hobby to more people and more communities in ways not driven primarily or exclusively by monetization and profit, and inspire more people to create stories, mechanics, and experiences that have a long history of exceeding anything that the first-party publisher is capable of making.
+  Regardless of the still questionable, market-driven motives that led the first-party publisher relicensing this content to a truly open license, its action provides an opportunity to make these rules more accessible, expand this hobby to more people and more communities in ways not driven primarily or exclusively by monetization and profit, and inspire more people to create stories, mechanics, and experiences that have a long history of exceeding anything that the first-party publisher is capable of making.

   In particular, the *SRD* as it was originally released was insultingly poor: polluted with legal Product Identity traps, in a format pointlessly inaccessible to people with vision disabilities, poorly edited and laden with careless copy-and-paste mistakes, and missing fundamental components that made it unusable as a literal reference document for the system.

   This mess of an *SRD* received all of one update months later, one that didn't even resolve all of the problems openly and publicly identified and reported at the time, and then nothing in the more than six years hence.
-The publisher made no attempt to host the *SRD* in literally any other format but the least accessible one available to them, instead handing that work - and all of its potential and ever-threatening liability - to unpaid fans and opportunistic ad-supported websites.
+The publisher made no attempt to host the *SRD* in literally any other format but the least accessible one available to them, instead handing that work --- and all of its potential and ever-threatening liability --- to unpaid fans and opportunistic ad-supported websites.

   Back in 2016, I had a player beyond excited to create OGL-licensed 5E-compatible content, but literally couldn't read the *SRD* because the first-party publisher was either too lazy or incompetent to export a tagged PDF fully compatible with contemporary screen readers.
 Back then, there were no reliable *SRD 5.0* websites.
 This project tried to resolve these fundamental issues because even then this system consumed all of the attention of legions of new players, even when more accessible, less expensive, better supported, and more open systems were already thriving in a smaller marketplace.
 The network effects alone of the system's name, brand, and retail distribution, even with all of its historical baggage, were and still remain overwhelming.